everedero/asynth2osc/README.md

 This is a total of 60€ / board.

 # Bringup V0.1 known issues
-* Missing pin 1 dot on diode D2 for manufacturing
+* PHY: Error in LDO routing: VDDCR pin 6 is an internally regulated LDO 1.2V output, not to be connected to 3V3 supply.
+Add 1 μF and 470 pF decoupling capacitors to ground.
 * Rotary quadrature encoder should use timer inputs on same timer peripheral
  90: TIM3 CH1 (remove nRST jumper and solder to ROT B)
  91: TIM3 CH2 is FREE, can also be exchanged with 90 to ease routing
+* Missing pin 1 dot on diode D2 for manufacturing
 * Dot around ethernet PHY: crystal dot too close
 * Put poka-yoke or marking to mount USB connector on right side
 * Put poka-yoke or marking for buttons